 - Shizuoka Pref.
 Hamamatsushi Naka-ku Motoshirochou 100-2 [ map ]

-- [Admission fee] High School Students more than 200yen
+- [Admission fee] High School Students and above 200yen

 - Parking Lot